Stage 2B Draft Environmental Impact Statement

 looks at the anticipated impacts of the project

-outlines how positive outcomes may be achieved or enhanced during construction and operation
+outlines how positive outcomes may be achieved or enhanced

 Light Rail Stage 2B is a complex project that requires several Australian and Territory government environmental and planning approvals.